danielbachhuber/gutenberg-migration-guide/README.md

 ## Actions

-The following table documents the most common actions within the Classic Editor, and whether they still exist or have direct Gutenberg equivalents.
+This table documents the most common actions within the Classic Editor, and whether they still exist or have direct Gutenberg equivalents.

 Action | Still Exists? | Direct Equivalent? | Learn More -|-|-|-